yunxing/yarn-reason/README.md

 ## Description:

-This is a Emacs mode to be used with reason/ocaml projects installed with yarn.
+This is a Emacs mode to be used with reason/ocaml projects installed with yarn/npm.
 For example, checkout https://github.com/reasonml/ExampleProject.

 It automatically searches the sandbox where all your dependencies are installed, and picks up the installed version of: